extropyCoder/PrivateNetwork/README.md

 # PrivateNetwork
-Config files for the private network
+Config files for the private network now with Parity nodes